Lost in Translation

 Principal photography began on September 29, 2002, and lasted 27 days.
 Coppola kept a flexible schedule during filming with a small crew and minimal equipment.
 The screenplay was short and Coppola allowed significant improvisation during filming.
 The director of photography, Lance Acord, used available light where possible, and many Japanese places of business and public areas were used as locations.
 After 10 weeks of editing, Coppola sold distribution rights for the United States and Canada to Focus Features, and the company promoted the film through word of mouth.

 Lost in Translation premiered on August 29, 2003, at the Telluride Film Festival, and was distributed to American theatres on September 12, 2003.
-It grossed $118 million worldwide and received acclaim for its writing, directing and performances, though its depiction of Japan and Japanese people was criticized.
 At the 76th Academy Awards, Lost in Translation won Coppola Best Original Screenplay, and the film was nominated for Best Picture, Best Director and Best Actor (Murray).
 Other accolades won include three BAFTAs and three Golden Globes.
 It has since been named one of the greatest films of the 2000s and 21st century.
-(Note: Attributed to multiple sources.)
+The film received acclaim for its writing, direction, and performances, and grossed $119 million worldwide.

+Lost in Translation drew criticism for its depiction of Japanese people; critics and scholars in both the United States and Japan accused the film of racism, Orientalism and anti-Asian stereotyping.
+This backlash led to organized political pushback as an Asian American movement during the 2003–2004 film awards season, which included a nationwide boycott and petition campaign launched by an Asian American and Pacific Islander (AAPI) organization against major motion picture industry groups at the 76th Academy Awards.
+The retrospective prompted a critical re-evaluation of the film's legacy, renewing media coverage and public debate regarding its controversial themes.